The Defection and Subsequent Resurrection of Nikolai Pushkin

 “Are you really sure that you want to leave home?” the woman turned her attention to Nikolai, imagining that he might wish to be included in this discussion of his future.
 “You have a family there, and you’ll never see them again.
 Also, as a member of the Red Army this isn’t just a defection — you’ll be charged as a deserter.”

-Nikolai’s fear was gone now, dispersed in the act of his defection.
-He explained his desire to win the Stanley Cup, see Cats, meet Koch.
+His fear gone now, dispersed in the act of his defection, Nikolai explained his desire to win the Stanley Cup, see Cats, meet Koch.

 “Koch?”
 Woolf wondered.